maachang/msful/docs/ENG/init.md

 ## Installation

-※ It is assumed that nodepm is installed and npm can be used.
+※ It is assumed that nodejs is installed and npm can be used.

 ```
 $ npm install -g msful